What is Missing? Explaining Neurons Activated by Absent Concepts: Experiments

-\cref{tab:intervention_table} shows that random patches have little effect on channel activation, despite rendering the input slightly out-of-distribution, whereas the least activating patches strongly suppress it, demonstrating their inhibitory role and the encoded absence -- an effect that almost \textit{all} channels exhibit (see \cref{app:sec:imagenet}).
+\cref{tab:intervention_table} shows that random patches have little effect on activations, despite rendering the input slightly out-of-distribution, whereas the least activating patches cause strong suppression, demonstrating their inhibitory role and the encoded absence -- an effect that many channels/neurons exhibit (see \cref{app:sec:imagenet}).
 This suggests that encoded absences are indeed utilized in ImageNet models.
 Logical $\operatorname{NOT}$s identified by \citet{Mu:2020:CEN} yield no inhibitory effect beyond random patch insertions, showing that they capture a different notion of logical $\operatorname{NOT}$ (\cf~\cref{sec:related_work}).
+Similarly, inserting the most highly activating patches does not decrease the activation beyond the activation of random patches, highlighting that many concept discovery methods focusing on these high-activation regimes are primarily designed to explain encoded presences rather than absences.

 \myparagraph{How absences are used.} We now seek to better understand \textit{how} these inhibitory signals are used.
 While a full mechanistic understanding remains an open challenge and is beyond the scope of this paper, we provide an initial glimpse into the role of absences.
 To this end, for each class, we identify channels in the penultimate layer (other layers could be used as well) of a ResNet-50~\citep{He:2016:DRL} that are particularly important, similar to \citet{Hesse:2025:DPC} (see \cref{app:sec:imagenet}).
 Next, for each identified channel, we visualize: \textit{(i)} the maximally activating patches from the classes the channel is important for (to show the encoded presences, \ie, the positive potential), and \textit{(ii)} the minimally activating patches (to show the encoded absences).
 Across channels, we observe a recurring pattern: channels that encode the presence of concepts from the class for which the channels are important often simultaneously encode the absence of concepts from closely related classes.
 Three illustrative cases of this pattern are shown in \cref{fig:absences_qualitative}.
 In these examples, encoded absences appear especially useful for fine-grained classification (\eg, Border Collie vs.\ Leonberger), where the absence of concepts associated with nearby classes provides a strong discriminative signal.
 This discriminative role can also improve robustness: a Border Collie with a partially occluded snout is more confidently recognized when no Leonberger-specific concepts are seen (\cf~\cref{fig:absences_qualitative}, middle).
 While this analysis is qualitative, the consistent emergence of this pattern across multiple channels is unlikely to arise by chance, given the large number of ImageNet classes and the combinatorial space of possible class pairs.
 This observation also aligns, to some extent, with human intuition: distinguishing between similar categories involves ruling out nearby alternatives, whereas coarse distinctions (\eg, dog \vs\ car) require such comparisons to a lesser extent.